-Singer Trey Songz arrested after concert outburst in Detroit
+Trey Songz charged with assault after concert outburst

-DETROIT (AP) — Police say singer Trey Songz has been arrested for throwing microphones and speakers from the stage during a performance at Joe Louis Arena in Detroit.
+DETROIT (AP) — Singer Trey Songz has been charged with aggravated assault and assaulting a police officer after authorities said he threw microphones and speakers from the stage during a performance at Detroit’s Joe Louis Arena.

-The Detroit Police Department says Songz, whose real name is Tremaine Neverson, was arrested Wednesday night after the show.
+The Wayne County prosecutor’s office says 32-year-old Songz, whose real name is Tremaine Neverson, was arraigned Thursday.

-Police spokesman Officer Dan Donakowski says Songz became “upset and belligerent” after he was told he had to end his concert and leave the stage at 11:30 p.m.
-A police sergeant was struck in the head by an object tossed from the stage.
+Police spokesman Officer Dan Donakowski says Songz became “upset and belligerent” after he was told to end his concert and leave the stage at 11:30 p.m.

-Songz faces malicious destruction of property and resisting and obstructing charges.
-Police say he was being held early Thursday at the Detroit Detention Center.

 Most Read Stories